SumitKumarSinghCode/Expense_Tracker_-GUI-/README.md

-# Expense_Tracker_-GUI-
+# Expense Tracker
-"Expense_Tracker_(GUI)" is a project aimed at simplifying personal finance management through a user-friendly graphical interface.
+"Expense Tracker" is a project aimed at simplifying personal finance management through a user-friendly graphical interface.

 # What I did In the Project
 1. Created user interface.